 * Performs state and safety inspections of school buses, cars, trucks, and other equipment requiring inspections

-* Performs drive line, engine, transmission, rear end, electrical systems, automotive computerized electronics, and diesel and gas engine repair to automotive, wheeled equipment and body and panel fabrication repairs
+* Performs drive line, engine, transmission, rear end, electrical systems, automotive computerized electronics, and diesel and gas engine repair to automotive and wheeled equipment

 * Installs, checks, and repairs special equipment such as wheel chair lifts, emergency equipment light bars, seat belts and restraints, and other special equipment common to school bus, police, and fire and rescue operations